bowtiedchukar/bowtiedchukar-blog/content/blog/ten-steps-to-create-a-bowtied-animal/index.md

 /Users/you/.ssh/id_ed25519_bowtiedanimal
 ```

-You will also need to update your `.ssh/config` and update the hostname when cloning following the instructions [here](https://stackoverflow.com/a/38454037).
+You will also need to update your `.ssh/config` and update the hostname when cloning following the instructions [here](https://stackoverflow.com/a/38454037) and [here](https://coderwall.com/p/7smjkq/multiple-ssh-keys-for-different-accounts-on-github-or-gitlab).

 Set up two-factor authentication (2FA) with Authy, GitHub instructions [here](https://docs.github.com/en/github/authenticating-to-github/securing-your-account-with-two-factor-authentication-2fa).